mco-gh/quizaic/README.md

 ### Gcloud Configuration and Github Repo

-1. Set your account and project in the gcloud CLI using these commands:
+1. Set your account, project, and region in the gcloud CLI using these commands:

     ```bash
     gcloud config set account <your-account@gmail.com>
     gcloud config set project <your-project-id>
+    gcloud config set compute/region <your-region>
     ```

 1. Clone the source code from github and change to the new directory with these commands: